Access to the Photographic Collections

-Access to the collections: ASM Photographic Collections is open by appointment on Tuesdays, Wednesdays, and Thursdays.
-To make an appointment or to request a reproduction and permission to publish a photograph, contact Jannelle Weakly.
+The photographic collections are available by appointment on Tuesdays, Wednesdays, and Thursdays.
+To make an appointment or to request a reproduction and/or permission to publish a photograph, contact Photo Collections Manager Jannelle Weakly.

 Photographers in the Collection

-Anthropologist Grenville Goodwin conducted extensive fieldwork among the Western Apache during the 1930s studying their social structure and material culture.
-At the same time he photographed the Apache people and their lands, and attempted to preserve some of their past by collecting earlier photographs taken by others.
+ASM photographs exemplify the early work of scholars like Byron Cummings, Andrew E. Douglass, and Emil Haury.
+All three are recognized for transforming American archaeology techniques.
+The collection also highlights the work of anthropologists like Edward H. and Rosamund B. Spicer who worked with the Yoeme (Yaqui) to help the tribe gain federal recognition and Grenville Goodwin who conducted extensive fieldwork among the Western Apache during the 1930s studying their social structure and material culture.
+He photographed the Apache people and their lands and attempted to preserve some of their past by collecting earlier photographs taken by others.

 Arizona Memory Project

 Selections from our photographic collections may be viewed at the Arizona Memory Project.
-This site, a service of the Arizona State Library, Archives and Public Records, contains digital versions of primary source material from Arizona’s cultural institutions, libraries and archives.
-Projects are added by ASM on a regular basis.
+This site, a service of the Arizona State Library, Archives and Public Records, contains digital versions of primary source material from Arizona’s cultural institutions, libraries, and archives.

 P.O.
 Box 210026